image

 These certifications include competency on comprehensive exams with education requirements that demonstrate your clinical abilities and commitment to continuing education.
 Depending on the major disease states managed within your practice, there may be other specific credentials to consider such as obtaining a Certified Diabetes Care Education Specialist (CDCES) credential or a Board-Certified Advanced Diabetes Management (BC-ADM) credential if you manage diabetes within your clinic.

-If you are a pharmacist considering a career change or even a pharmacy student or resident interested in ambulatory care pharmacy, explore your options by spending time researching pharmacy practice residency programs & clinics in your area.
-You can also investigate collaborative practice agreements and specialty certifications to familiarize yourself with what employers might require or desire for new hires.
-The ideal option is, of course, communicating directly with an ambulatory care pharmacist.
+If you are a pharmacist considering a career change or even a pharmacy student or resident interested in ambulatory care pharmacy, explore your options by spending time researching pharmacy practice residency programs and clinics in your area.
+You can also explore collaborative practice agreements and specialty certifications to familiarize yourself with what employers might require for new hires.
+The ideal option is, of course, communicating directly with an ambulatory pharmacist.
 We are often completely willing to share expertise and experiences in the field!
+I hope this sheds some light on whether BCACP certification could be the next step for you on your career path.
+Still unsure about whether BPS certification is right for you?
+Check out this blog article: 6 Reasons to Become a Board Certified Pharmacist.
+Learn more about comprehensive BPS review courses here.

 High-Yield Bio